 To protect its legal position and its reputation, the corporate level needs to require its franchisees to use strong security practices, and declare standard tools and procedures to protect the data they handle along with measures in place to make sure the proper upgrades and maintenance are in compliance.

-Point of sale terminals are a frequent weak point.
+Point of sale terminals is a frequent weak point.
 It’s necessary to treat them as seriously as any other computer in the business’s network.
 They might be running old software which no longer gets security updates or may lack antivirus protection.
-If left in unsecured locations,a criminal might be able to install skimming devices on their card readers.
+If left in unsecured locations, a criminal might be able to install skimming devices on their card readers.
 Integrated security solutions may offer an effective way to protect a retail sales network.

 Research for Yourself!